auxmoney/OpentracingBundle-HttplugBundle/README.md

 ## Configuration

-No configuration is necessary, the provided compiler pass will decorate `PluginClientFactory` in order to add the `OpentracingPlugin` (where headers injection happens) to Httplug's clients.
+No configuration is necessary, the provided compiler pass will decorate `PluginClientFactory` in order to add the `OpentracingPlugin` (where headers injection happens) to all existing Httplug clients.

 ## Usage